fkupper/module-dynamic-snapshots/README.md

 </xml>
 ```

-The property `"appVersion"` can change anytime and to avoid updating it every time, use `setSubstitutions`:
+The property `"appVersion"` can change anytime and to avoid updating it every time, use `setSubstitutions` method to replace it with a string (or a value that can be casted to string) of your choice:

 ```php
 class FooSnapshot extends DynamicSnapshot